 In November 2014, the U.S. Food and Drug Administration, Center for Biologics Evaluation and Research (FDA) granted Fast Track designation to our RSV F Vaccine for protection of infants via maternal immunization.
 Fast Track designation is intended for products that treat serious or life-threatening diseases or conditions, and that demonstrate the potential to address unmet medical needs for such diseases or conditions.
 The program is designed to facilitate development and expedite review of drugs to treat serious and life-threatening conditions so that an approved product can reach the market expeditiously.

-Adults 60 years of age and older are at increased risk for RSV disease due to age related declines in their immune systems.
-In this population, RSV is an important respiratory virus, distinct from influenza viruses, that is responsible for serious lower respiratory tract disease and may lead to hospitalization or even death.
+Adults 60 years of age and older are at increased risk for RSV disease due to immunosenescence, the age-related decline in the human immune system.
+In this population, RSV is an important respiratory virus, distinct from influenza, that is frequently responsible for serious lower respiratory tract disease and may lead to hospitalization or even death.
 Additionally, RSV infection can lead to exacerbation of underlying co-morbidities such as chronic obstructive pulmonary disease, asthma and congestive heart failure.
-In the U.S., the incidence rate is 2.5 million infections per year, and RSV is increasingly recognized as a significant cause of morbidity and mortality in the population of 64 million older adults., Based on our analysis of published literature applied to 2014 population estimates, the disease causes 207,000 hospitalizations and 16,000 deaths among adults older than 65.
+In the U.S., the incidence rate is approximately 2.5 million infections per year, and RSV is increasingly recognized as a significant cause of morbidity and mortality in the population of 64 million older adults. , Based on our analysis of published literature applied to 2014 population estimates, the disease causes 207,000 hospitalizations and 16,000 deaths among adults older than 65.
 Annually, we estimate that there are approximately 900,000 medical interventions directly caused by RSV disease across all populations.

 In August 2015, we announced positive top-line data from a Phase 2 clinical trial of our RSV F Vaccine in 1,600 older adults.
 The clinical trial was designed to prospectively examine the incidence of all symptomatic respiratory illnesses associated with RSV infection, in community-living older adults who were treated with placebo.
 The trial also evaluated safety and immunogenicity of our RSV F Vaccine compared to placebo.
 Finally, the trial estimated the efficacy of our RSV F Vaccine in reducing the incidence of respiratory illness due to RSV.
 The trial was the first to demonstrate efficacy of an active RSV immunization in any clinical trial population.
 In the per protocol population, the clinical trial showed statistically significant vaccine efficacy in prevention of all symptomatic RSV disease (41%) and, in an ad hoc analysis, showed a decrease in RSV disease with symptoms of lower respiratory tract infection (45%) in older adults.
 The clinical trial established an attack rate for symptomatic RSV disease of 4.9% in older adults, 95% of which included lower respiratory track symptoms.
 Efficacy against more severe RSV illness, defined by the presence of multiple lower respiratory tract symptoms associated with difficulty breathing, was 64% in ad hoc analyses.